plone/documentation/docs/install/index.md

 ### Packages

-There may be some cases where using a Plone 6 image is not practical or desired.
+There may be some cases where using a Plone 6 image and containers is not practical or desired.

+-   You use an SQL database that is not PostgreSQL.
+-   You develop custom applications, themes, and add-ons for Plone.
-You might want to use an SQL database that is not PostgreSQL, or you might use a deployment workflow that has specific requirements.
+-   You use a deployment workflow that has specific requirements.

 For these situations, Plone 6 may be installed from its packages.
-This method takes longer.

 It might be a challenge if you bump up against system requirements, or need to resolve conflicts between required packages.

+This method takes longer than using containers.

 :::{card}
 :link: installation-from-packages